-Refer to restatement of prior year numbers later in this announcement.
+\ Refer to restatement of prior year numbers on pages 51 to 59.

-For further information on the increase in dividend refer to dividend strategy.
+\\ For further information on the increase in dividend refer to dividend strategy on page 11.

 The Group consists of a portfolio of leading financial services franchises; these are First National Bank (FNB), the retail and commercial bank, Rand Merchant Bank (RMB), the corporate and investment bank, WesBank, the instalment finance business and Ashburton Investments, the Group's newly-established investment management business.